 And there are many families just like this one, whose children are dreaming big and performing on the tennis court that need help to keep those dreams going.
 You can be the one that supports the dream and makes a difference.

 As can be the case in competitive junior tennis, costs to train and travel tend to increase as young athletes progress.
 For highly competitive junior tournament players, their tennis experience and development includes traveling to local and regional tournaments, extra hours on the tennis court training and frequent purchases of new equipment.

 These costs can be a significant barrier for many families in the Mid-Atlantic region, especially those of low-income.
-This can mean some families are faced with really tough financial decisions – pay the bills or play tennis.
+This can mean some families are faced with really tough financial decisions, especially when every dollar counts.

 At USTA Mid-Atlantic Section, our ultimate vision is that every child in the Mid-Atlantic plays tennis.
 We don’t want any child precluded from playing tennis because of financial challenges.
 We know how important and powerful it is to provide youth a healthy, empowering and enriching activity that can launch the next generation into a successful future.